Fast Consensus and Metastability in a Highly Polarized Social Network: Definitions, notation and main results

-Let $((A_n,O_n):n\geq 1)$ be the sequence of pairs (actor, opinion), associated to the exponential random times realizing the successive minima and let $(T_n: n\geq 1)$ be the successive random times associated to them.
-Let also $(U_t^{\beta,u})_{t\in [0,+\infty)}$ be the time evolution defined as follows
+Let $(T_n: n\geq 1)$ be the cumulative sums of the successive random times realizing the successive minima and let $((A_n,O_n):n\geq 1)$ be the sequence of pairs (actor, opinion) associated to them.
+For each $n\geq 1$, $T_n$ is the sum of $n$ exponentially distributed random variables.
+Let also $(U_t^{\beta,u})_{t\in [0,+\infty)}$ be the time evolution of the list containing the social pressure of the actors, starting with the list $u$, defined as follows

 and for any $t\geq T_1$,

 where $T_0=0$.